 But either way, you still have to use what feels like an archaic form of unlocking this way—PINs, patterns, and passwords just feel so outdated in a world where we’re all used to either touching or looking at our phones to unlock them.
 I know, it seems like a petty argument considering there are real issues in the world, but that doesn’t make it any less annoying.
 There’s no time I miss the good old-fashioned fingerprint sensor more than when I’m wearing a mask.

 But even then, it’s not just any fingerprint sensor I miss.
 It’s the rear-mounted fingerprint sensor.

 Remember the Touch ID days?
-I mean, I guess we’re still in those days thanks to the new iPhone SE, but whatever.
+I mean, I guess we’re still in those days thanks to the iPhone SE, but whatever.
 Touch ID is great.
 But the placement of the fingerprint sensor?
 Not so much.
 Of course, Apple has never done a rear-mounted fingerprint sensor, so I can understand why some users may think this rear-mounted-fingerprint-sensor-superiority crap I’m preaching is pure rubbish.
 But hear me out: It’s better.

 For starters, back in the day before any of us were trained to pick up a phone in a particular way because of the sensor placement, the middle of the back of the phone is where your index finger likely naturally fell.
 I can remember my first phone with a rear fingerprint sensor—shoutout to the Nexus 6p, miss you boo—getting used to the placement was just a breeze.
 Why?
 Because it was natural.